Your Theory of Change

 The research about what REALLY causes change

-- Extra therapeutic change (40%) – these are your own unique qualities combined with factors in your life outside of therapy that help you reach your goals.
+- Extra therapeutic change (87%) – these are your own unique qualities combined with factors in your life outside of therapy that help you reach your goals.
 That’s why they’re called “extra” therapeutic – they are “in addition to” your therapy.
-They exist in you & your life outside the therapy room and are the backdrop of therapy, all the things and people that support you.
+They exist in you & your life outside the therapy room and are the backdrop of therapy.
+They are all the things and people that support you.
 You, your life, your daily environment & the people in your life have the most impact on what happens inside the therapy room.
 Your friends, family, good relationships and community are your extra therapeutic supports.
 I’m a bit player that you see for one hour out of the other 167 hours in your week.

-This diagram says it all:
+This diagram about the factors behind therapeutic change says it all:

 Read what I do as a therapist & more about me.